 Thank you, Karen, for your wise words and great relationship advice.
 And don’t miss Part 2 tomorrow in which Karen gives ten relationship advice tips on how to communicate about a touchy subject.

-If you would like a free 40-minute love mentoring session with a seasoned pro like Karen, click here or go to www.lovein90days.com/coaching.
+If you would like a free 40-minute love mentoring session with a seasoned expert dating coach like Karen.
 You can get tailored, key relationship advice that is just right for you and your love relationship right now…so that you can reconnect with a loved one you might be losing.